Ōpōtiki District: Council history

 The Whakatane County Council established in 1876 included Ōpōtiki.
 Opotiki became a Town District in 1882.
 Opotiki County separated from Whakatane County in 1899 or 1900, and Opotiki town became a borough in 1908 or 1911.
 The borough and county merged in 1973.
-In the 1989 local government reforms, some parts of Opotiki became part of Whakatane District again.
+In the 1989 local government reforms, some parts of the Opotiki district became part of Whakatane District again.